Top 10 KPIs for Data-Driven Retail Success

 Formula (Inventory Turnover):

 With an inventory turnover of 2, this retailer is selling and replenishing inventory twice a month.
 A higher turnover rate indicates that products are moving quickly, reducing holding costs and storage fees.
-If the turnover rate were lower, the retailer could face increased storage costs and potential discounts or liquidation sales to clear aging stock.
 Efficient inventory turnover helps optimize space usage and reduce unnecessary expenses, ensuring that products are fresh and in demand.

 6. Discount Code Performance